MaterializeInc/materialize/doc/user/layouts/shortcodes/privatelink/postgres.md

     );
     ```

-    Update the list of the availability zones to match the ones in your AWS account.
+    Update the list of the availability zones to match the ones that you are using in your AWS account.

 ## Configure the AWS PrivateLink service